 Frequently Asked Questions

 Yes!
-More than 20 local people have had successful solar panel installations using the scheme.
-You can find a case study from one of them here.
+More than 50 local people have had successful solar panel installations using the scheme.

 We recommend installers who we believe can provide great value (discounted prices), good quality product and good quality installation.